authelia/authelia/docs/content/en/overview/authentication/push-notification/index.md

 You should now receive a notification on your mobile phone with all the details about the authentication request.
 In case you have multiple devices available, you will be asked to select your preferred device.

-## Limitation

-Users must be enrolled via the Duo Admin panel, they cannot enroll a device from __Authelia__ yet.

 ## FAQ